YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A hair transplant for a naturally high forehead must be measured carefully.
 Lowering the line too far can make the forehead look shorter, but it can also make the result look artificial, dense at the edge and thin behind it, or too heavy for the face.

-I do not design the line from the patient’s wish alone.
+The line cannot be designed from the patient’s wish alone.
 I design it from the face, the existing hair, the donor supply, the forehead muscles, the temple shape, and how the result should age.

 I also separate lowering the whole frontal line from softening corners or rounding the frame.
 A small change in the wrong direction can make the face look less natural, not more balanced.